Nancy has a degree in English, a love of literature, and an unquenchable thirst for knowledge.

-The literary masterpieces of the 17th and 18th century were written in a time when romanticism was changing the way authors were writing.
+The literary masterpieces of the 17th and 18th centuries were written at a time when romanticism was changing the way authors were writing.
 The dry accounts of the ancient times shifted as writers became more focused on the individual.
-With consideration of the individual there was more focus on feelings, emotions, and nature.
+With consideration of the individual, there was more focus on feelings, emotions, and nature.
 The significant works of poetry of this time period give excellent insight into emotions.
 Memories and the emotions that they create are a common focus of the time of romanticism.
 Memories evoke different emotions in different people, and the literature of this time captures these emotions allowing readers to explore these emotions and relate to others in their own humanity.

 Brooklyn College English Department.
 (2009).
 Romanticism.
 Retrieved from http://academic.brooklyn.cuny.edu/english/melani/cs6/rom.html

 Damrosch, D., Alliston, A., Brown, M., duBois, P., Hafez, S., Heise, U.K., et al. (2008).
 The Longman anthology of world literature: Compact edition.
 New York, NY: Pearson Longman

 m r shetty